 Students Kelli Clark & Andrew Edwards Awarded Advancing Black Arts Grant

-Kelli Clark BFA ’18 and Andrew Edwards BFA ’18 / Fifth-Year Scholar were awarded an Advancing Black Arts Grant for their film, Calypso.
+Kelli Clark BFA ’18 and Andrew Edwards BFA ’18 / Fifth-Year Scholar were awarded an Advancing Black Arts in Pittsburgh grant for their film, Calypso.
 Following a prestigious older black woman, the film confronts issues surrounding A.I., race, and the future of technology, stressing the importance of having minorities represented in tech corporations.
 With the grant, they will bring accomplished actors and musicians into their project to further bring their story to life.